jborrajo21/genesis/README.md

 ## Honest limitations (today)

+- Only the Anthropic adapter is implemented; **Ollama is stubbed but not yet added** — `--adapter ollama` is not currently usable.
 - Only one scaffold target exists (Python CLI); other stacks get an honest "unsupported" plan + manual checklist, determined by a **keyword heuristic** on the recommended stack.
 - The planner's budget is a **soft, forward-looking cap** — it bounds the next round, not the current one, so usage can overshoot by up to a turn.
 - The planner resends its instruction each round; **prompt caching** is a future optimization, not yet applied.